tunbridgep/gmdx-vrsd-fork/Docs/List of Changes.md

     - Fixed vRSD bug (feature?) where the player would not cough after using cigarettes if the addiction system was enabled.
     - Fixed Vanilla bug where picking up ammo would add it to the players current clip, rather than their reserve ammo.
     - Fixed GMDX Ammo duplication glitch when looting corpses while having a full inventory.
-    - Fixed GMDX bug where frobbing a corpse with the "Decline Knives" setting would sometimes result in no log message being displayed.
-        - Additionally, combat knives on corpses are no longer deleted, allowing "Decline Knives" to be turned on and off without preventing access to knives on existing corpses.
     - Fixed GMDX bug where Ford Schick would not give you an upgrade canister when telling you he swiped one, if ConFix isn't installed.
 Fixed by adding it to his desk.
     - Fixed a number of typos in various places.
     - Fixed Vanilla bug where sound volume would reset upon new game.